oracle-livelabs/common/gitlab-workshop/oke/oke.md

 3. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Policies** and hit **Create Policy**
     - Specify the Name and Description for the policy
-    - Policy must be created in the root compartment
+    - Policy must be created in the **root** compartment
     - Specify the Policy rule.
-The policy specified would allow the user to *manage* the *cluster-family*
+The policy specified would allow the user to *manage* the *cluster-family*.
+This policy enable users to perform any operation on cluster-related resources (this 'catch-all' policy effectively makes all users administrators insofar as cluster-related resources are concerned):
     - This policy would allow the user to access the Cluster details programmatically using OCI CLI

   ![Policy](images/dynamicgroup3.png)